JosefVacha/matrix/docs/ROADMAP.md

 ---

 If you approve, we can run the safe paper-trading simulator smoke run in CI or locally using the documented Makefile target.

+## FAQ — quick answers

+- Q: Should we use Freqtrade/FreqAI instead of our simulator?
+  - A: Use the repo simulator for fast, deterministic CI smoke runs and for developer feedback.
+For full backtests, retraining, and live model serving prefer the official Freqtrade + FreqAI tooling; this repo is intentionally light-weight and designed to produce reproducible artifacts suitable for baseline comparisons.

+- Q: Is the notifier re-implementing any official GitHub/Freqtrade feature?
+  - A: No — notifier is an ops helper that automates repo-specific workflows (issue creation, Slack alerts) for guardrail failures.
+It is safe-by-default and requires explicit enablement.
+Do not enable in production without following the RUNBOOK checklist.

+- Q: How do I convert FreqAI model outputs to simulator predictions?
+  - A: See `docs/convert_model_to_signals.md` for the exact export format (CSV/Parquet with `date,pair,prediction`), alignment rules (no lookahead), and an example export command.

 ```